FrostPrice/united-api/README.md

 ### Compiling locally (Linux only)

-- Initiate the MongoDB, it can be either on a Cloud, [Docker](https://hub.docker.com/_/postgres) or directly on the host machine
+- Initiate the PostgresDB, it can be either on a Cloud, [Docker](https://hub.docker.com/_/postgres) or directly on the host machine
 - Access the `src` folder and create your own secret key by running `head -c16 /dev/urandom > secret.key`
 - Adapt the values of the .env file to fit your infraestrutucture
 - Build the release version: `cargo build --release`